lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Resolve 11+, Trained in Sleight

 You may spend 3 mana to gain an advantage on your next roll (in reality or in fiction).
-You can use this ability a number of times based on its advancement.
-One single use is restored after a short rest, and all spent uses are restored after a long rest.
+This ability can be used a number of times based on its advancement.
+One use is restored after a short rest, and all uses are restored after a long rest.

 ##### Table: Magical Luck Steps & Cost
 | Step Cost | Total Cost | Number of Uses |